QRL 2.0

 Roadmap

-Given the accelerating quantum timeline and systemic risk facing the EVM ecosystem, QRL has adjusted its roadmap to prioritize speed and reliability.
-Two key strategic shifts:
+Given the accelerating quantum timeline and systemic risk facing the EVM ecosystem, QRL has prioritized speed, reliability, and full NIST compliance:

 - Additional post-quantum algorithm support